MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Experimental Setup

 Lastly, we include \textbf{Cohen's kappa} as our third evaluation metric \cite{cohen1960coefficient}.
 This metric accounts for chance performance, which is particularly relevant in the presence of highly imbalanced data.

 A value of 1 signifies perfect agreement between the manually rated labels and the model classifier, while a value of 0 signifies chance agreement.

-To evaluate model complexity, we compute the number of \textbf{trainable parameters} by summing the parameters across all layers in the model.
-To measure the \textbf{MFLOPS}, we utilize the ptflops package \cite{ptflops} for models implemented in PyTorch and the TensorFlow Profiler for models implemented in Keras.
+To evaluate model complexity, we firstly consider the number of trainable parameters.
+In addition, we report the \textbf{MFLOPS}, which me measure using the ptflops package \cite{ptflops} for models implemented in PyTorch and the TensorFlow Profiler for models implemented in Keras.
+Note that two models with the same number of parameters can have different MFLOPS model complexity, for example due to variations in the computational cost of convolutional operations induced by different pooling configurations.